 Other Things To Do In Yucatan: Caving at Cenote Zaci, explore the Sacred Cenote, visit the Sayil, adore the charm of Museo Maya, and more.

 7. Colosseum, Rome

-One of the major tourists attractions of Rome, the Colosseum is indeed one of the iconic 7 wonders of the world.
+One of the major tourist attractions of Rome, the Colosseum is indeed one of the iconic 7 wonders of the world.
 Constructed mainly of sand and concrete, Colosseum is the largest surviving amphitheatre in the world.
 Built during the time between 70 AD to 72 AD by the famous Emperor Vespasian, Colosseum is much famed as the Flavian Amphitheatre that continues to charm the travellers today.

 Best Time To Visit: October to April

 Nearby Attractions: Pantheon Temple, Roman Forum, Trevi Fountain, St. Peter’s Basilica, Vatican Museums, and more.